Reference Test Case Development

 2. FMU

-• Include boundary condition data (this is: weather data, occupancy schedules, energy pricing, emission factors, internal gains and comfort set-points) in resources folder.
+• Include boundary condition data in resources folder (this is: weather data, occupancy schedules, energy pricing, emission factors, internal gains and comfort set-points).

 • Generated without run-time license restrictions.